*articles may contain affiliate links*

 You just pour the vitamin directly on your child’s tongue (or can even mix it in with drinks or food).

 The ‘lil Burghers give this option a two thumbs up!
-(For more information go to: https://www.alternavites.com/)
+You can order these vitamins with PRIME Shipping on Amazon – go here to order NOW.

 In addition to good stuff for kids, I was also provided with tips from Registered Dietitian, Ilyse Schapiro, to make getting back to healthy habits an easy exercise: